mjvh80/jefferson/README.md

 Here, again, the `$$#else$$` is optional.
 The `$$#else$$` clause is only executed if the enumerable is empty.
 Note that `each` introduces a new scope, namely the current object of the enumerator.
 This means that `<exprA>` is evaluated in a different context/scope than `<exprB>`.

 ### `$$#block$$`
-The block directive does very little, it simply introduces a new scope.
-See the `$$#let$$` directive for an example of how this may be useful.
+The block directive introduces a *block scope*.
+This means that variables set within the block won't be available outside of it.

 Syntax:
 ```
 $$#block$$
-   ...
+   $$#define foo = 'within block' /$$
 $$/block$$
 ```